Louismada29/Mall_Customer_Segemntation/README.md

 # Mall_Customer_Segemntation
-Dalam repositori ini berisi analisa data Mall Customer Segmentation yang diperoleh dari https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python , menggunakan metode Unsupervised Learning DBSCAN &amp;  Agglomerative Clustering
+In this repository contains analysis of Mall Customer Segmentation data obtained from https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python, using the Unsupervised Learning DBSCAN &amp; Agglomerative Clustering